Jacksonville, Florida: Climate

-According to the Köppen climate classification, Jacksonville has a humid subtropical climate, with hot humid summers, and warm to mild and drier winters.
+According to the Köppen climate classification, Jacksonville has a humid subtropical climate (Cfa), with hot humid summers, and warm to mild and drier winters.
 Seasonal rainfall is concentrated in the warmest months from May through September, when brief but intense downpours with thunder and lightning are common, while the driest months are from November through April.
 Rainfall averages around 52 in a year.

 Normal monthly mean temperatures range from 54.2 °F in January to 82.5 °F in July; high temperatures average 65.5 to 91.9 °F throughout the year.

 The city of Jacksonville usually averages only about 10 to 15 nights at or below freezing.
 Such cold weather is usually short-lived.
 The coldest temperature recorded at Jacksonville International Airport was 7 °F on January 21, 1985.
-Jacksonville has recorded three days with measurable snow since 1911, most recently a one-inch (2.5 cm) snowfall in December 1989 and flurries in December 2010.
+Jacksonville has recorded four days with measurable snow since 1911, most recently a one-inch (2.5 cm) snowfall in December 1989, flurries in December 2010, and 1/10 of an inch (0.25 cm) of snow in January, 2025.

 Jacksonville has only received one direct hit from a hurricane since 1871.
 The rarity of direct strikes is attributed to chance.
 However, the city has experienced hurricane or near-hurricane conditions more than a dozen times due to storms crossing the state from the Gulf of Mexico to the Atlantic Ocean, or passing to the north or south in the Atlantic and brushing past the area.
 The strongest effect on Jacksonville was from Hurricane Dora in 1964, the only recorded storm to hit the First Coast with sustained hurricane-force winds.
 The eye crossed St. Augustine with winds that had just barely diminished to 110 mi/h, making it a strong Category 2 on the Saffir-Simpson Scale.
 In 1979, Hurricane David passed offshore by 40 mi, bringing winds around 95 mi/h.
 Hurricane Floyd in 1999 caused damage mainly to Jacksonville Beach; the Jacksonville Beach pier was severely damaged and later demolished.

 In 2004, Jacksonville was inundated by Hurricane Frances and Hurricane Jeanne, which made landfall south of the area, and suffered minor damage from Tropical Storm Bonnie, which spawned a minor tornado.
 Jacksonville also suffered damage from 2008's Tropical Storm Fay, which crisscrossed the state, bringing parts of Jacksonville under darkness for four days.
 Fay damaged, but did not destroy, the Jacksonville Beach pier that was rebuilt after Floyd.
 On May 28, 2012, Jacksonville was hit by Tropical Storm Beryl, packing winds up to 70 mi/h, which made landfall near Jacksonville Beach.
 Hurricane Matthew passed 37 mi to the east with winds of 110 miles per hour.
 It caused storm surge, extensive flooding of the Atlantic Ocean and St. Johns River, and wind damage; the storm knocked out power for 250,000 people.
 In 2017, Hurricane Irma passed 75 mi to the west with 65 mi/h winds.
 It caused severe storm surge and flooding, passing the flood record of Hurricane Dora in 1964.